CURLOPT_TIMEVALUE_LARGE − time value for conditional

 Pass a curl_off_t val as parameter.
 This should be the time counted as seconds since 1 Jan 1970, and the time is used in a condition as specified with CURLOPT_TIMECONDITION(3).

 The difference between this option and CURLOPT_TIMEVALUE(3) is the type of the argument.
-On systems where ’long’ is only 32 bit wide, this option has to be used to set dates beyond the year 2038.
+On systems where 'long' is only 32 bits wide, this option has to be used to set dates beyond the year 2038.

 0